Postseason has Started: HS Lab Tu/Th 5–6:30 PM | Youth Lab M/W 5–6:30 PM | Lifting M/W/Th 4–5 PM

 Spring tournaments follow Olympic styles: freestyle and Greco-Roman.
 During the high school season, athletes compete in folkstyle rules.
 To learn more about the different wrestling styles and scoring systems, visit the Rules of Wrestling page.

-For full tournament details, registration steps, and membership information:
+For full tournament details, registration steps, and membership information, visit the Off-Season Tournaments page.

 There is a mandatory two-week CIF dead period at the start of summer.